shivdeepak/scsu_chrome_extension/README.md

 # YC Startup School - Fix LinkedIn URL

-YC Startup School Co-Founder Matching is an excellent place to find and meet people who are interested in building startups.
+YC Startup School Co-Founder Matching is an excellent place to find and meet people interested in building startups.

-The "View on LinkedIn" link on the user profiles is broken because of an error in the HTML markup, and this extension fixes that.
+I have noticed that when I click on the "View on LinkedIn" link on user profiles, it refreshes the page and doesn't open the LinkedIn profile.
+I tried Incognito mode, and the functionality works fine.
+The problem is due to a conflict with one of the Chrome extensions installed on my browser, and I have too many of them to figure out which one is breaking the functionality.
+So, I wrote a simple extension to fix it.

-It is a very light weight extension, and completely safe to use.
+It is a very lightweight extension and entirely safe for use.
 It doesn't collect any data, and it doesn't make any network requests.
 You can audit the source at https://github.com/shivdeepak/ycsu_chrome_extension/blob/main/content.js

 # Installation

-This Extension is currently under review on chrome webstore, and it will take some time for it to be available there.
-In the mean time you can follow these instructions to install it manually.
+This Extension is currently under review on the Chrome web store, and it will take some time for it to be available there.
+In the meantime, you'll need to follow these instructions to install it manually.

 1. Clone/Download this repository (unzip it if required).
 2. Open Chrome and go to `chrome://extensions/`.